Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Introduction

 However, the HLM architecture causes additional communication and computation overheads.
 Specifically, for each token, the SLM must transmit its full vocabulary distribution to the server to enable verification or correction.
 In addition, both the SLM and LLM must perform inference for every token generation.
 This communication and dual computation requirement brings about considerable latency, limiting token throughput.
 The conventional approaches focusing on computation aspects, such as quantization, model compression, and optimized CPU/GPU memory allocation~\cite{yu2024edge, huang2024edgellm, shi2024inferflow, ray2024llmedge}, can be ineffective since the issue of communication burden is ignored.
 To address this, early studies such as~\cite{wang2023tabi} propose query-level offloading to address the issue, where the entire input is directed either to the on-device SLM or to the server-side LLM based on the estimated difficulty of the query.
 While simple and effective at a coarse level, such approaches lack the granularity needed for token-level control.

 Recent research moves towards joint optimization of communication and computation by selectively determining which tokens should be sent to the LLM for verification.
 For instance, \cite{hao2024hybrid} computes the acceptance probability of each token using the LLM, but this approach still requires full LLM computation for every token.
-Other works leverage auxiliary AI techniques—such as multi-layer perceptrons (MLPs) \cite{she2025token} or reinforcement learning \cite{ zheng2025citer}—to determine whether individual tokens should be forwarded to the server.
-While these methods offer flexible token-level control, they incur additional training computation and require architectural modifications, potentially limiting their feasibility in real-time or resource-constrained edge deployments.
-Building upon these prior works, we aim to improve HLM throughput by jointly optimize communication and computation, while maintaining inference accuracy.
+Other works leverage auxiliary AI techniques—such as multi-layer perceptrons (MLPs) \cite{she2025token} or reinforcement learning \cite{zheng2025citer}—to determine whether individual tokens should be forwarded to the server.
+Federated learning--enabled HLMs~\cite{solat2025federated} further extend this line of work by building upon uncertainty-based opportunistic skipping mechanisms, including our previous work~\cite{oh2024uncertainty}, and learning uncertainty thresholds across clients in a privacy-preserving manner to adapt token forwarding decisions.